MySQL includes some extensions that you probably will not find in

 than using foreign keys.

-In the near future we will extend the FOREIGN KEY
+In the near future we will extend the FOREIGN KEY implementation so

 that at least the information will be saved in the table specification file

-and may be retrieved by mysqldump
+and may be retrieved by mysqldump and ODBC.

 know where to start:

-and UPDATE
+INSERT and UPDATE statements,

-and in this case almost all FOREIGN KEY
+and in this case almost all FOREIGN KEY checks are useless because you

 usually insert records in the right tables in the right order, anyway.

-The only nice aspect of FOREIGN KEY
+The only nice aspect of FOREIGN KEY is that it gives ODBC and some

 other client programs the ability to see how a table is connected and to use